kubeflow/website/content/docs/gke/authentication.md

 kubectl config set-context $CONTEXT_NAME
 ```

-More information can be found in the
+You can find more information in the
 [Kubernetes docs](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 ### Checking RBAC permissions